 All About Jazz 2009

 2010 was an important year for John’s trio.
-There was a change in the bass position, with the astonishing bass virtuoso Yuri Goloubev taking over from Sam Burgess.
+There was a change in the bass position, with the Russian bass player Yuri Goloubev taking over from Sam Burgess.
 This trio made their debut at Amsterdam’s famous Bimhuis in April.
 Further trio tours in the UK followed, with a European tour (this time with Tom Farmer, from the British band Empirical, on bass) in September, culminating in an appearance at the Saarbrücken Jazz Festival, a concert that was recorded live on German radio.
 Also, in this year, John joined Jon Lloyd’s new quintet project, touring nationally and he made the two piano recording This is, with his (at that time) pupil Mark Pringle.
 At the end of this year John started his Opt project, a flexible pool of trio members playing his versions of other peoples tunes, including, alongside jazz standards, new versions of tunes by Sting, the Beatles, Nick Drake and others.

 2011 was to prove vital for the development of John Law’s trio: three extended European tours, a first appearance at the prestigious North Sea Jazz Festival and a specially commissioned studio set, and interview, for Radio 3, UK.
 The latter session eventually became a new CD release, in early 2012, on 33 Jazz: Three Leaps of the Gazelle.
 This year also saw the development of further extensions to the sound palette of the trio, with the addition of glockenspiel and hang drum to the drums and development of use of keyboards and iPod effects to the piano.
 During this time, with the establishment of Yuri Goloubev in the bass role, the trio changed its name to Congregation.
 Later that year, continuing his work in the two piano format, John performed in the International Two Piano Festival, appearing to stunning audience acclaim at St. George's Hall Bristol, with Mercury nominee Gwilym Simcock.